Strategic Human Capital Insights

 The Essentials

 Questions are the most important tool in your sales toolkit.
 Never underestimate the importance of questions.
-They help you navigate through conversations and maximize the information gathering opportunity.
-Asking great questions requires mental preparation, mental agility and precise communication skills.
-Before you can ask great questions, you need to think of the question’s purpose.
+They help you navigate through conversations and maximize the opportunity for information gathering.
+Asking great questions requires mental preparation, agility, and precise communication skills.
+Before you can ask great questions, consider the question’s purpose.

 • Why are you asking the questions?